The nomination process

 - Your email address

-- Nominee’s current GPA and scores from the SAT or ACT
+- Nominee’s current GPA

 - Nominee’s full name as it appears on high school transcript